 Meatballs are a fantastic traditional recipe that can be augmented to fit any holiday and any feast!
 This Mozzarella Quinoa Meatballs recipe by Sara Hohn is one of the best sources of nutrients you’ll find this holiday season that also happens to be soy-free!
 Complete with quinoa, flax meal, olive oil, and onion, these meatballs will fill your tummy, infuse you with protein and fiber, and keep you satiated for hours to come!

-While gluten sensitivities have increased dramatically in the last decade, a true gluten allergy is actually somewhat rare.
+While gluten sensitivities have increased dramatically in the last decade, a true gluten allergy is somewhat rare.
 Of course, no matter if it’s a sensitivity or a full-blown allergy, it’s best to simply avoid gluten when it causes unpleasant side effects.
 Luckily, there are a slew of alternative flours that are just as good as a gluten-rich item.
 These alternatives include “almond, chickpea, quinoa, teff or cassava,” all of which also happen to be “more protein-rich than wheat flour.”

 Source: Chocolate Truffle Tart

 For those last-minute holiday gatherings, this Chocolate Truffle Tart recipe by Harriet Emily is a great gluten-free option that will delight even those gluten eaters as well!
-In lieu of gluten-rich flour, this recipe uses cashews and a mixture of cocoa butter and powder and cacao raw powder.
+Instead of gluten-rich flour, this recipe uses cashews and a mixture of cocoa butter and powder and cacao raw powder.
 Plus, it’s naturally sweetened with dates, maple syrup, and liquid stevia.

 Source: Roasted Garlic Cheese Fritters